 After the day’s most important meal, peruse the art galleries and shops of Main Street, such as H*ART Gallery, Gallery 1401, Merchants on Main, and more.
 Once you’re appropriately inspired, head downtown to Ignis Glass Studio to create some artwork of your own.
 For around $40 you can actually blow your own heirloom glass ornament or paperweight.
 After that, you’ll want to catch lunch at the city’s most forward-thinking pizza joint.

 Lunch: Lupi’s Pizza Pies

 Dorris Shober opened Lupi’s Pizza in 1996 as Chattanooga’s first New York-style pizzeria.
 With no business or restaurant experience she created each recipe from scratch, using her home as a test kitchen and her kids as a focus group.
 The experiment worked and today there are five locations that are chock-full of hungry customers.
-But what makes Lupi’s a true foodie spot is their passion for local ingredients, from the ground beef and tomatoes (when available) to the honey and whole wheat in the dough.
+But what makes Lupi’s a true foodie spot is their passion for local ingredients, from the ground beef and tomatoes (when available) to the honey and whole wheat in the dough--Lupis has their very own farm, Flying Turtle Farm, to source as many of the ingredients in their delicious calzones pizzas, and salads as possible.
 You have to try a slice as well as the house-made fresh mozzarella.